-n every area of study, students are instructed by faculty who are world-class scholars and teachers – many actively engaged in life-enhancing research that contributes profoundly to the public good.
-As mentors, they provide numerous student-research opportunities at both the undergraduate and graduate levels, inspiring students to advance their skills and aspirations.
+UAlbany faculty are world-class scholars and instructors ─ many actively engaged in life-enhancing research that contributes profoundly to the public good.
+As mentors, they provide numerous student-research opportunities at both the undergraduate and graduate levels, inspiring students to advance skills and aspirations.

-- Number of countries represented on campus: 94
+- Number of countries represented on campus: _over 100___

-- Top five countries represented on campus: China, South Korea, India, Japan, Brazil
+- Top five countries represented on campus: China, India, South Korea, Japan, Taiwan

 English as a Second Language Program and Services